jfjcn/azureiisconfiguratorsync/README.md

-Using ServerManager in the development favric without breaking IISConfigurator.exe
+﻿Using ServerManager in the development favric without breaking IISConfigurator.exe
 ==================================================================================

 This code sets the application pool identity of your web roles to an identity stored in